klikaba/cms9-demo/README.md

 ```bash
 $ rails generate cms9:install [DEF_ROUTE]
 ```
-Where [DEF_ROUTE] is optional and presents where your Cms9 route will be mounted, by default it's /cms9
+Where [DEF_ROUTE] is optional and represents where your Cms9 route will be mounted, by default it's /cms9

 Install generator will mount Cms9 route, add current_user configurator initializer and additional configuration for Ckeditor.